vektra/mockery/docs/notes.md

   m.On("Bar", "hello", "world").Return(nil)
 ```

-This introduces ambiguities because if you want to do something like this:
+We might also want to make an assertion that says "any number of variadic arguments":

 ```go
 m.On("Bar", mock.Anything).Return(nil)
 ```

-This is impossible to distinguish between these two intentions:
+However, what we've given to mockery is ambiguous because it is impossible to distinguish between these two intentions:

 1. Any number of variadic arguments of any value
 2. A single variadic argument of any value

 This is fixed in [#359](https://github.com/vektra/mockery/pull/359) where you can provide `unroll-variadic: False` to get back to the old behavior.
-Thus, if you want to assert the first case, you can then do:
+Thus, if you want to assert (1), you can then do:

 ```go
 m.On("Bar", mock.Anything).Return(nil)
 ```

-If you want to specify the second case, you must set `unroll-variadic: True`.
+If you want to assert (2), you must set `unroll-variadic: True`.
 Then this assertion's intention will be modified to mean the second case:

 ```go
 m.On("Bar", mock.Anything).Return(nil)